noelmugnier/svelte-translate/README.md

 # TODO

-* [x] create script to extract tags (id / tag content) in a dedicated messages.xx-XX.xlf files
-* [x] retrieve existing translations from file when generating the files to avoid cleared target properties
-* [x] create script to compile xlf/json files to xx-XX.json in destination (public/langs) folder
-* [x] add script args to specify extraction folder and extraction format to extract-i18n.js
-* [x] add script args to specify import and destination folders and format to generate-i18n.js
-* [ ] support context/description in def() helper in order to extract them and complete xlf files
+* [ ] support context/description in def() helper in order to extract them and complete xlf files require a fork on xliff library to use custom attributes
-* [ ] create svelte preprocessor plugin to replace component tag with i18n id corresponding translation found from translation file (at compile time)
-* [ ] detect usage in SSR mode (and use request headers to set language)